crunch horizontal sheath

 The Leatherman Crunch is my dream multitool.

 It’s the last tool designed by founder Tim Leatherman and what a banger it is.
 A folding pair of vise grips?
 As someone who often finds themselves tearing apart plastics and thin sheet metal, I need that ability to progressively chomp down on parts and wrench them apart.
 The Crunch is an absolute beaut piece of engineering: a competent pair of locking pliers with an adequate selection of tools that folds down into the most compact package among its competitors because its competitors can’t even fold at all.
-They’re either no more than a regular pair vice grips with a parasitic knife in one handle (Irwin so embarrassed of it, it’s not even on their website anymore) or they don’t fold at all (also not listed on the official Kershaw website).
+They’re either no more than a regular pair vice grips with a parasitic knife in one handle (Irwin so embarrassed about it, it’s not even on their website anymore) or they don’t fold at all (not listed on the official Kershaw website either).

-Then on one fateful day of me idly browsing Ebay on a whim, I found a deal of a lifetime.
+But on one fateful day, I was idly browsing Ebay and found a deal of a lifetime.
 A Crunch?
 At MSRP or best offer?
 In Australia?
 In NEW CONDITION?
 From a seller that just signed up and is also selling a bunch of other knives in new condition as well?
-Yeah it smelt like a scam but with a deal this good and with Ebay and Paypal’s scam protection, I could not pass up on the opportunity.
-Turns out the seller was some collector’s wife disbanding his knife collection, probably pricing things based off the first result.
-Needless to say, I was a very happy person when the knife finally arrived.
+It smelt like an obvious scam but I couldn’t pass up on the opportunity (besides, eBay and Paypal have good buyer protection).
+Turns out the seller was a collector’s wife who was liquidating his knife collection; I assume she got the prices from the official Leatherman website.

 Sheath Design Inspiration